Emergency-Response-Demo/erdemo.io/architecture.md

 actually moving many miles for each Mission, this simulator is required to allow the demo to function.

-The Responder simulator listens on the topic-mission-event for details of active responders that need to be moved on the map.
-The simulator them periodically updates (default every 10 seconds) the responders location (based on the mission route received) to show the responder at the next location.
-As the simulator moves responders, it emits messages on the topic-responder-location-update Topic.
+The Responder simulator listens on the *topic-mission-event* for details of active responders that need to be moved on the map.
+The simulator then periodically updates the responders location (based on the mission route received) to show the responder at the next location.
+As the simulator moves responders, it emits messages on the *topic-responder-location-update* Topic.

   - Send: topic-mission-event